 Hi and welcome to Houseful of Cookies 2018!
 If you’re not the type to read a story with a recipe, you can go ahead and scroll down now.
 I won’t mind.
 We’re making Rich Butter Cookies also known as Lunchroom Butter Cookies and I’m sure you’ll love them.

-This year’s cookie is a simple lunchroom butter cookie that my mom made for us a LOT back when we were kids.
+This year’s cookie is a simple version of the lunchroom butter cookies that my mom made for us a LOT back when we were kids.
 The baking of them slowed down a lot when folks at our church started doing their copycat versions, and well, I miss them.
 My brother Daniel can do a mean version of them (but don’t tell him I said that.) and in true sibling form, I wanted to make sure that I had something to rival his.
 Blame birth order.

 The holidays always have me missing something.
 Usually, it’s my sister, but this year, it’s family gatherings.
 My extended family kind of had a dynamic shift earlier this year, and I’m still coming to terms with it.
-I guess baking these cookies makes me feel like I’m at back at home and everything is normal.
+I guess baking these cookies makes me feel like I’m back at home and everything is normal.
 One can only hope and wish.

 These cookies take just four ingredients.
 Butter, sugar, flour, and vanilla extract – okay and a pinch of salt, so five if you’re really into counting pinches.
 That’s it.
 You’ll also be using a cereal spoon to measure, so grab one of those too.
 Don’t argue with me, just do it.

 The key to making these properly is whipping the butter until it’s light and fluffy.
 You need ALL the air in it, otherwise, you end up with a dense and crumbly cookie.
 After all of your dough is combined it should pull away from your bowl cleanly.
 That’s how you will know that you’ve done it the correct way.
 If not, add a bit more flour, because I can assure you that your butter quotient is still too high if the dough is still creamy.